Pool 14, Upper Mississippi River Miles 502.5 to 508.0, Clinton and Scott Counties, Iowa and Rock Island County Illinois.

 Major Work Item Current Year

-FY 2019: Funds are being used to advance the feasibility report and to continue pre-project monitoring.
+FY 2020: Funds are being used to complete the feasibility report and to continue pre-project monitoring.